 The screens showed a closeup of a tall man getting out of a limousine.
 He wore a suit and tie, and his full head of white hair identified him as the President of the Christian Republic of America.
 A tight circle of men in black surrounded him; his Secret Service detail.
-They were easy to spot because they were the only ones not looking at the president.
+They were easy to identify because they were the only ones not looking at the president.

-He got to his feet and was trying to keep his balance when the wall of glass windows shattered and a blast of hot wind roared through the lobby, sounding like an old diesel locomotive.
+Then the wall of windows shattered, and a blast of hot wind roared into the lobby, sounding like an old diesel locomotive.
+Someone behind her screamed, and she turned to look.
+A middle-aged woman was lifted off her feet by the wind and propelled across the lobby where she collided with a pillar and slid to the floor, leaving behind a smear of blood.
+Chairs and tables were being swept up in a whirlwind, along with potted plants, lamps, books, anything that wasn’t tied down.
 The air was full of glass.
-Someone behind her screamed.
-She turn to see a middle-aged woman lifted off her feet by the wind and propelled across the lobby where she collided with a pillar and slid to the floor, leaving a smear of blood on the pillar.
-Chairs and tables were swept up in a whirlwind, along with potted plants, lamps, books, anything else that wasn’t tied down.
 People were shouting, crying, screaming.
 An ominous rumbling sound came from somewhere, getting louder, like some monstrous machine rolling inexorably toward her.

 It occurred to her she should get under a table or something, but her body wouldn’t move.
 She just sat there, frozen in the moment, her eyes staring without seeing, her mouth open, her mind unable to come up with anything resembling a coherent thought.

-Her dad staggered toward her, scooped her unceremoniously out of the chair, and ran toward a stairwell that led to the parking garage below.
+Her dad staggered toward her, scooped her unceremoniously out of the chair, and ran toward a stairwell leading to the parking garage below.
 The howling whirlwind chased them, caught them, flung them into the stairwell.
 Holly tumbled down the stairs and landed hard on her back with the wind knocked out of her.

-A screeching from above made her look up just as the stairwell turned to dust and blew away.
-The ground bounced up and down, tossing her like a rag doll.
+A screeching came from above and made her look up just as the stairwell turned to dust and blew away.
+The ground bounced up and down, tossing her about like a rag doll.
 The awful moaning she had heard before was closer now and louder, reaching a crescendo as pieces of broken concrete rained down on her.